 ‘Competing for popular favor with the extremely long coat so much in evidence this season, we find an entirely new fashion.
-The brilliant little jacquette style, but recently launched by Paris, has already gained the approval of smartly dressed women.’ – description of a 1923 black plush jacket with fake chinchilla fur!
-I was surprised to read that fake fur was already produced since the 1910s.
+The brilliant little jacquette style, but recently launched by Paris, has already gained the approval of smartly dressed women.’
+(Fur Jacket, 1923)

-I just had 40 x 230 cm of the velvet fabric and about 40 x 45 cm of the fake fur, so I had to piece together the fabrics so that there’d be enough for a whole jacket.
-The jacket actually consists of 35 pieces!
+I only had 40 x 230 cm of the black cotton velvet fabric and about 40 x 45 cm of the white fake fur.
+So I had to piece the fabrics together to have enough for a whole jacket!

-At the sides, above the fur and taffeta fabric, I’ve added a pleated panel which I’d originally made for another coat some years ago, but hadn’t needed then.
-I’ve cut the panel through the middle and added one part on each side.
+At both hips, above the fur and taffeta fabric, I added a small pintucked panel of the black velvet fabric which I had originally made for another coat a couple of years ago.
+But I didn’t need it then.
+So I cut the panel in two and added a piece on each hip.

 And I even had to piece together the faux fur collar because I didn’t have enough for the collar and cuffs.
 So I used every small fabric scrap.
 Some of the fabric scraps weren’t even the size of a coin! 😉 I zigzagged the faux fur fabric scraps to the taffeta lining.
 You can feel where the pieced-together part is at the collar but you can hardly see it, yay! 😀

 After all this fabric piecing, my 1920s velvet jacket actually consists of 41 pieces!

 At first, the jacket was shorter than it is now.
 I had already used some of the black cotton velvet fabric for another sewing project so I didn’t have enough velvet fabric left to make the 1920s jacket longer.
 The jacket was just over waist-length: the whole panel with the zig-zag pattern wasn’t there.